rajewski/SolTranscriptomes/README.md

 # ChIP Analysis

+As a preprocessing step for the microarray study, array probe sequences were mapped to the SL4.0 genome, and probe locations were updated.
+Nonmapping or multimapping probes were excluded from the analysis.

 - How tf am I going to do a chip analysis from raw data?
 - How to integrate chipseq with chip-chip? a simple list of enriched regions/promoters